MicrosoftDocs/well-architected/well-architected/cross-cutting-guides/health-modeling.md

 - Model the identified application design as entities and relationships.
 Define the model so that health is business meaningful.
   - Map identified health signals across all modeled components to quantify health states at an entity level.
-  - Use criticality to determine how health states should propogate through the model.
+  - Use criticality to determine how health states should propagate through the model.
 For example, reporting components are seldom as important as payment components.
 They should therefore not have the same impact on overall health.

 - Visualize the modal in a tabular or graphical format for integration within your dashboard tooling.